 YOU MUST ATTEND CLASS to get a good grade in the class.
-Exam questions will be based on information covered during lecture, and important information about tests and assignments will be given during lecture.
-If YOU MISS an inclass assignment, such as a presentation or exam that is worth points toward your grade and do not have a University sanctioned excused absence, you will receive a 0 on that assignment.
+Exam questions will be based on information covered during lecture and field trips, and important information about tests and assignments will be given during lecture.
+If YOU MISS an in-class assignment, such as a presentation or exam that is worth points toward your grade and do not have a University sanctioned excused absence, you will receive a 0 on that assignment.